xNoRain001/to-tailwind/README.md

 ## Overview

-Style or class convert to Tailwind expression, then you can use Tailwind to develop and no longer need the style files you wrote earlier.
+Class convert to Tailwind expression, then you can use Tailwind to develop and no longer need the style files you wrote earlier.

 ## Installation